Hans W Borchers

 Generating vectors and matrices

-Vectors and matrices are in R defined with the help of the 'concatenate' function c()
+Vectors and matrices are in R defined with the help of the 'concatenate' function c(),

-or by using the 'colon' operator: 1:5
+or by using the 'colon' operator: 1:5 (or using the seq function).

-Matrices will be generated with, e.g., the matrix
+Matrices will be generated with, e.g., the matrix function.

 b = c(1, 2, 3, 4, 5, 6)